richafnu/Viva/Viva/glint/setup/template-research.md

 # Viva People Science survey templates and items

 Microsoft Viva Glint analyzed over 350 million employee survey responses to determine the employee experiences that were most predictive of engagement - happiness at work and willingness to recommend the company.
-We uncover key driver themes and use these to build survey templates.
+We uncover key driver themes and use these themes to build survey templates.

 The result of our examination of the focus of engagement is a modernized framework (early 2022) called **People Success Elements.
 These elements are six constructs**: Purpose, Clarity, Growth, Empowerment, Connection, and Wellbeing.
 The constructs summarize the fundamental needs and expectations that are most critical to a person’s holistic life experience - not only their work experience - and that best shape an environment for high engagement.